 Art for Cure was originally designed to be a one-off event but we took the bold and exciting step to stage Art for Cure in 2016 at Glemham Hall.
 We also incorporated Art for Cure as a Charitable Company at Companies House together with a wholly owned subsidiary, Art for Cure Enterprises Ltd which stages the events and raises funds to distribute to organisations involved in researching a cure for breast cancer, as well as other organisations involved in caring for those affected by breast cancer.
 In 2016, it was our pledge not only to support Breast Cancer Now but also to support breast cancer sufferers in Suffolk, where our 2016 event was held.

 We are therefore proud to report that in 2016 with your help, at Glemham Hall, we raised a staggering £175,000.
-Of that have donated £100,000 to Breast Cancer Now and £74,000 has been distributed to support Suffolk-based projects which are supporting those diagnosed with breast cancer.
+Of that have donated £100,000 to Breast Cancer Now and £74,000 to support Suffolk-based services and projects which are supporting those diagnosed with breast cancer.
 These include a new wig service, beauty workshops, counselling services and support for nutrition, diet and exercise.
-The remaining £1,000 has been reserved for further allocation in the future.

-Finally, we are delighted that Art For Cure 2018 is being held back in the magnificent house and gardens of Glemham Hall 5th to 7th May.
+Finally, we are delighted that Art For Cure 2018 is being held once more in the magnificent house and gardens of Glemham Hall, 5th to 7th May with private view on evening of Friday 4th May .

 Chair and Co-Founder - Art for Cure